 - Always book a one-way ticket (when possible)

 I put (when possible) in parenthesis because some countries will require you to present a return ticket upon arrival, so be sure to look up the country’s requirements prior to booking your ticket.
+Sites such as Onward Ticket allow you to book a verified flight reservation within 60 seconds.
 Unless you have a set schedule and need to be back on a specific date, it’s best to keep your travel plans open-ended as a digital nomad.
 This way you have the flexibility to leave if you don’t like your new city, or extend your stay if you fall in love with a place (or a person). 😉 Especially with Airbnb and hotel’s strict cancellation policies these days, you’ll be out a lot of money if you leave before your stay is over.
 I can’t tell you how many times we’ve arrived to a country, having a rough plan, and completely deviated from the plan because we met people who recommended a different place, or we decided to stay longer.
 Having the flexibility to be able to book a ticket at any time for any date to go anywhere, is a very freeing feeling and will relieve a lot of your planning stress.

 - Book your accommodation for only one or two weeks out, and then negotiate a better rate with your host directly